 Apr 11, 2019 Beware of the Icebreaker — Make Thoughtful Activity Choices

-An icebreaker is meant to “break the ice”— and to build a foundation of respect, trust, and a willingness to share that is essential to a productive and supportive learning community.
+An icebreaker is meant to build a foundation of respect, rapport, trust, and a willingness to share that is essential to a productive and supportive learning community.
 Often icebreakers do the opposite of what was intended, placing individuals in awkward situations too early in the group process.
 Many people have negative connotations with team-building and icebreakers because they have been put in situations where choice and control were taken away.
-They were put on the spot too early, asked to share intimate information, act silly with no apparent purpose, or perform in front of a group before they were comfortable doing so.
+They were put on the spot too early, asked to share intimate personal information, act silly with no apparent purpose, or perform in front of a group before they were comfortable doing so.
 There are reasons satirical comedy shows like The Office (Carell, Kaling & Novak, NBC, 20015-2013) have dedicated whole episodes to the downside of team-building.

 People do learn from challenges; however, there is a fine line between a challenge that helps move learning forward and what the educational philosopher John Dewey (1938) one of the earliest proponents of the philosophy of experiential education called a “miseducative” or potentially negative experience that impedes learning.